6 Best Sensory Calming Tools and Toys for Kids with Special Needs

 Use Generalization

-Emphasis how and when to use a relaxation technique.
+Emphasize how and when to use a relaxation technique.
 This will not happen spontaneously or naturally.
-Specific examples and clear direction need to be taught and reinforced from teachers and caregivers.
+Specific examples and clear directions need to be taught and reinforced by teachers and caregivers.

 What is sensory processing disorder?